Tsukeruu/WeatherScape/README.md

   [![IMG](Preview/preview-demo.mp4)](https://github.com/user-attachments/assets/22e69dc9-a539-4c22-b152-a85940f6d533)

   - **The above video shows the demo, as seen weatherscape has generated a theme that matches the local weather, currently where i am, its sunny and clear**

+  - **The video above demonstrated the use of hyprpaper, (swww is also supported and the outcome is the same)**

   - **WeatherScape proceeded to configure my hyprlock, restart eww, send a notification everytime the program runs and the theme changes**

   - **For further evidence, here is a picture taken from when the demo was recorded**